Skip to Main Content

 New Social Upheaval and Racial Tensions

 New social upheaval and racial tensions caused employers to seek diversity initiatives at every level, including the executive suite.
-Although, I saw a few employment cases of race discrimination caused by ill-informed management engaged in kowtow marketing to stay on the correct side of the larger social movement.
+However, I saw a few employment cases of race discrimination caused by ill-informed management engaged in kowtow marketing to stay on the correct side of the larger social movement.
 Also, we all now understand that cancel culture is unlawful hate speech and discrimination under federal law, and in many cases reverse discrimination against white Americans.
 Any employers and educational institutions who continue to assert or aid and abet cancel culture practices should expect to be sued by anyone adversely affected by racial practices under 42 U.S.C. § 1981.

 An Historic Win